-The described conditions at work are explicitly shown in Figure \ref{fig:urdistribution_GMM}, in the left and middle panels.
+The described conditions at work are explicitly shown in Fig. \ref{fig:urdistribution_GMM}, in the left and middle panels.
 Our algorithm prefers a double-Gaussian fit for the distribution in both mass bins.
-However, in the $9 < {\rm log}\, M_*/M_\odot \leq 9.35$ mass bin, the two Gaussians do not meet the criterion specified in Equation \ref{eq:criterion_realGV}, so a \textit{real} GV is not identified.
-In contrast, the Gaussians in the $10.05 < {\rm log}, M_*/M_\odot \leq 10.40$ bin are well-separated, allowing us to identify a \textit{real} GV, represented by the green distribution in the histogram.\\
+However, in the $9 < {\rm log}\, M_*/M_\odot \leq 9.35$ mass bin, the two Gaussians do not meet the criterion specified in Eq. \ref{eq:criterion_realGV}, so a real GV is not identified.
+In contrast, the Gaussians in the $10.05 < {\rm log}, M_*/M_\odot \leq 10.40$ bin are well separated, allowing us to identify a real GV, represented by the green distribution in the histogram.\\

-When the algorithm favors a single-Gaussian fit, we proceed as follows.
-We first identify the peak of the entire distribution and isolate the portion extending from this peak to the nearest extreme.
-This segment is then mirrored to create a symmetric distribution centered on the original peak.
-We fit this mirrored distribution with a single Gaussian, using its mean and standard deviation to represent the population.
+When the algorithm favours a single-Gaussian fit, we proceeded as follows.
+We first identified the peak of the entire distribution and isolated the portion extending from this peak to the nearest extreme.
+This segment was then mirrored to create a symmetric distribution centred on the original peak.
+We fitted this mirrored distribution with a single Gaussian, using its mean and standard deviation to represent the population.

-An example of this process is illustrated in the right panel of Figure \ref{fig:urdistribution_GMM}.
-The mirrored distribution, shown in dark gray, is fitted with a Gaussian (yellow curve), in contrast to the red curve used to fit the full distribution (light gray).
+An example of this process is illustrated in the right panel of Fig. \ref{fig:urdistribution_GMM}.
+The mirrored distribution, shown in dark grey, is fitted with a Gaussian (yellow curve), in contrast to the red curve used to fit the full distribution (light grey).
 This mirroring technique effectively removes the tail of the distribution, yielding Gaussian parameters that better represent the bulk of the objects in this region.\\